Diocesan Advisory Committee

 Code of conduct

-The Church of England has published A Brief Guide to the Role of DAC Advisers (2022), which guidance should be consulted by all DAC advisers.
+The Church of England has published A Brief Guide to the Role of DAC Advisers (2022).
+Many of the principles are also applicable to DAC members.

 Conflicts of interest

 The Church of England has published A Note for DAC Members and Advisers Regarding Conflicts of Interest (2022).

 In line with that guidance, please alert the relevant DAC officer if you are consulted on casework which specifically relates to a person or building where you have had a close professional or commercial connection (e.g. a former work colleague or a competitive tender not awarded), or if such a case appears on the DAC meeting agenda.

 In accordance with the Care of Churches and Ecclesiastical Jurisdiction Measure Code of Practice 1993:

 Members of DACs are not delegates or representatives of either the body which appointed them or any other body which was consulted about their appointment, although they are encouraged to report back to those bodies and to keep them interested in and informed of the Committee's activities.
 Members must exercise an independent judgement on each matter before them, must declare any interest and withdraw from the discussion in appropriate cases, and must exercise reasonable care and (in the case of professional people) reasonable professional skill and judgement.